LUMC/HAMLET/README.md

 Configurations and input file definitions are supplied in a single YAML configuration file.
 Here you can specify arbitrary number of samples, each containing an arbitrary number of paired-end files.
 The merging of these files and separation of output per-sample are taken care of automatically by Hamlet.
-Additionally, if you mayalso supply your own cluster-specific YAML configuration to determine how much resource such as memory or CPU cores should be allocated to the jobs.
+Additionally, if you may also supply your own cluster-specific YAML configuration to determine how much resource such as memory or CPU cores should be allocated to the jobs.